eComNation/docs/source/includes/tags/_navigation.md

 Finally the navigation menu tags for loop ends with {% endfor %}, which is a standard convention to end a for loop.

-Here is the standard code for footer main navigation and footer navigation menus which comes default with each 39shops store-front.
+Here is the standard code for footer main navigation and footer navigation menus which comes default with each eComNation store-front.

 > Main navigation menu